Jury Fines Man $1 For Punching Charlottesville Rally Organizer

 With Charlottesville in an uproar over both the rally and the deadly attack, people opposing Kessler's views shouted him down as he attempted to give a news conference.
 Protesters eventually closed in on Kessler as he tried to speak, booing, shouting and forcing him away from a bank of microphones.

 As Kessler tried to duck away from the chaotic scene, a man threw a looping punch that seemed to connect with Kessler's head and shoulders.
-Prosecutors said that man was Winder — who has denied assaulting Kessler but who was also immediately identified in a local NBC 29 TV news report as "the man who punched Kessler in the face."
+Prosecutors said that man was Winder — who has denied assaulting Kessler but who was also immediately identified in a local NBC29 TV news report as "the man who punched Kessler in the face."

-Winder told NBC 29 (WVIR), "He [Kessler] had an incredible amount of nerve coming in front of the people of Charlottesville after the pain, suffering, and terror that he brought on the community.
+Winder told NBC29 (WVIR), "He [Kessler] had an incredible amount of nerve coming in front of the people of Charlottesville after the pain, suffering, and terror that he brought on the community.
 He should never be allowed to show his face in town again."

-Kessler, who was called as a witness at Winder's trial, testified that the incident hadn't injured him physically, but had taken an emotional toll.
+Kessler, who was called as a witness at Winder's trial, testified that the incident hadn't injured him physically but had taken an emotional toll.

 "I was attacked in front of the whole world, and then people made fun of me for it," he said, according to The Daily Progress in Charlottesville.